Office of Student Financial Services

 Requirements for Borrowing the Federal Direct Loan

-If you have questions about your promissory notes or loan counseling, please contact the Office of Financial Aid at 309-341-7149.
+If you have questions about your promissory notes or loan counseling, please contact the Office of Student Financial Services.
 For more information about Federal Direct Loans, visit "Types of Aid" on the Federal Student Aid site.
 Information regarding your personal Direct Loans can be accessed on the Direct Loan Servicing Center site.

 Information on deferment and repayment options is available on the Federal Student Aid PLUS Loan site.